archywigglestyn/The-Smokey-Powell/README.md

 Wifi is used to connect to the cloud.

 The blynk app is used as the main interface and is worth noting that all the information runs though the internet.
-So one could be shopping for supplies while also monitoring ones bbq at home.
+So one could be shopping for supplies while also monitoring ones bbq back at home.

-A 4x20 I2c LCD is used as a local display and four buttons as an interface controls.
+A 4x20 I2c LCD is used as a local display and four buttons as the interface controls.
-This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer
+This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer.

+For those that use the curcuit board.
+The Outputs are sinking.

 Watch The Youtube video for more information.